Andrey Zvyagintsev: Career

 His fourth feature film, Leviathan (2014), had its world premiere at the main competition of the 2014 Cannes Film Festival, where it was nominated for the Palme d'Or and won the Best Screenplay award.
-It was nominated for the Globe Award for Best Foreign Language Film and the Academy Award for Best International Feature Film representing Russia.
+It was nominated for the Golden Globe Award for Best Non-English Language Film and the Academy Award for Best International Feature Film representing Russia.
 It also won the award for Best Film at the 8th Asia Pacific Screen Awards.
 In 2015, Zvyagintsev was a jury president of the 18th Shanghai International Film Festival.

 His fifth feature film, Loveless (2017), had its world premiere at the main competition of the 2017 Cannes Film Festival, where it was nominated for the Palme d'Or and won the Jury Prize.
 It later won the Best Film at the 2017 London Film Festival, making him the second director to have won the award twice, having previously been honored for Leviathan.
 In November 2017, the film won three awards at The Golden Unicorn Awards in London: Best Film, Best Screenplay, Best Actress.
-It was also nominated for the Globe Award for Best Foreign Language Film and the Academy Award for Best International Feature Film representing Russia.
+It was also nominated for the Golden Globe Award for Best Non-English Language Film and the Academy Award for Best International Feature Film representing Russia.
 Zvyagintsev won the Achievement in Directing award at the 11th Asia Pacific Screen Awards for Loveless.
 In March 2018, it won the César Award for Best Foreign Film, making Zvyagintsev the first Russian director to win it.
 In 2018, Zvyagintsev was a jury member of the Cannes Film Festival.

-Upcoming projects

-In 2023, it was announced that Zvyagintsev was working on his next project titled Jupiter, about an oligarch, and was planning on shooting in the spring of 2024 in Europe.
-But the project was dropped shortly after, Zvyagintsev insted began working on Minotaur, which is expected to be released in 2026.
+At the time of his serious COVID-19 infection and long-term hospitalization in mid-2021, Zvyagintsev was working on his English-language feature-length debut, What Happened.
+The film was put on hold since his hospitalization.
+In 2023 Zvyagintsev moved to France where he began pre-production on an unrealized project about a Russian oligarch, Jupiter.
+This film was ultimately shelved after failing to gain financing.

+His 2026 drama film Minotaur, was his first film filmed in exile, production took place in Latvia in late 2025.
+In the backdrop of the Russo-Ukrainian war, it follows broken business executive Gleb discovering his wife Galina has been unfaithful.
+The film had its world premiere at the main competition of the 2026 Cannes Film Festival, where it received critical acclaim and won the Grand Prix.

 Personal life

-Andrei Zvyantsev's first wife was the actress Irina Grinyova; the two divorced after six years of marriage.
+Andrei Zvyagintsev's first wife was the actress Irina Grinyova; the two divorced after six years of marriage.
 His second wife is the film editor Anna Matveeva.
-They have a son, Pyotr (born 2009).
+They have a son, Pyotr (born in 2009).

+Zvyagintsev currently lives in exile in France since 2022.
+He is a vocal critic of the Russian invasion of Ukraine.